 Pricing – Transparent & Easy to Understand

 The pricing is what intrigued me the most, as it was less expensive than almost any other payroll provider I could find, and less than half the price of many payroll providers.
 There pricing is very basic, with a flat monthly charge for the service, and an additional fee for each employee on the payroll.
 There are also no hidden fees, extras, or gotchas (though you can include additional services for an additional fee, depending on your needs).

 Gusto uses a simple and easy to use pricing structure, and one that appeal to many small businesses.
 To put this in perspective, in 2013, I was paying $130 every quarter with PayChex, which comes out to $520 per year.
 But I also had to pay a quarterly charge of $10 to have my payroll stubs mailed to me, and an annual $90 fee for my W-2 forms to be prepared, and an additional fee for them to be mailed to me.
-Last year I spent around $640 on my payroll (and my payroll expenses were set to increase this year with the transition from quarterly to monthly!).
-Changing my payroll provider to ZenPayroll (now Gusto) saved me well over $240 compared to what I paid when I used PayChex (and even more than it would have been, since I had to move to a monthly payroll, which costs more than quarterly payroll).
+I spent around $640 on my payroll prior to changing to Gusto.
+To top it off, I was only running payroll on a quarterly basis, which is much less expensive than running monthly payroll.
+My costs were about to double.